gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D78
+Today I kept working on some VueJS exercises/examples to my course.
+But I also read a good article about state management in React thanks to [@ralffting](https://twitter.com/ralffting).
+All these days studying VueJS after a long time studying React left me with a big dilema: I've got to start a possibly really big personal project... so, which one should I use?
+React or Vue???

 ### R1D77
 Today I worked on some VueJS exercises to serve as exemples to a quick introduction course I'm preparing to my colleagues.
 Nothing fancy so far hehehe.